dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 appear vertically stretched on-screen.
 In fact, they appear _exactly 20% taller_ than they should (just trust me on that for a moment).

-So where's this magical 20% vertical stretch factor coming from?
+So, where's this magical 20% vertical stretch factor coming from?
 DOSBox Staging enables aspect ratio correction by default to make 320&times;200 graphics appear exactly as it would on a 4:3 aspect ratio VGA monitor, which requires pixels to be drawn 20% taller.
 This is the most sensible default as